onedata/op-worker/doc/design/files_monitoring/implementation_notes.md

 ### Document buffer for fast reconnects

-**Idea**: Maintain a circular buffer of last N documents (e.g., 100) in main monitor to handle short reconnects without starting a catching monitor.
+**Idea**: Maintain a circular buffer of last N documents (e.g., 100) in main monitor to handle short reconnects without starting a replay monitor.

 **How It Would Work**:
 ```erlang